rekiemfaxaf/api-todo/README.md

 * Need to have Rails 5.0.1

-* run bundle install
+* run bundle install on console

-* run rails db:migrate
+* run rails db:migrate on console

+* For Run APP: run rails s on console

-* For db:test run rails db:migrate RAILS_ENV=test
+* For db:test run rails db:migrate RAILS_ENV=test on console

-* How to run the test suite: rails test
+* How to run the test suite: rails test on console

 * Models:
   - Users: name, email, all required